alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 You can compare the upload/download speed while connecting to SAG app and disconnecting to SAG app respectively to compare the latency and packet loss.

 # 6. Application to other similar scenarios
-This scenario only takes an example of microsoft teams, but you can register the any domain in PrivateZone that you want to access in China. (such as google drive, sites that are forbidden to access from China filtered by China Great Firewall)
+This scenario only takes an example of microsoft teams, but you can register the any domains(using wildcard domain) in PrivateZone that you want to access in China. (such as google drive, sites that are forbidden to access from China filtered by China Great Firewall, you can use this scenario to bypass GFW, But I do not know whether it is allowed from China regulation perspective)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzODc2MzUwNSwtNTMwNjExMTU5LC01Nj
+eyJoaXN0b3J5IjpbLTE3NTM0MTQ0NzYsLTUzMDYxMTE1OSwtNT
-U3NzY3MTAsLTU5NDA0MDc2MCwtMTIzMDAxNTA0LDIwMjA3NTQx
+Y1Nzc2NzEwLC01OTQwNDA3NjAsLTEyMzAwMTUwNCwyMDIwNzU0
-NzIsLTI0Nzg5MDY0MSwtMTk3MjM2ODM1LDE3MTIyNzEyMjAsMT
+MTcyLC0yNDc4OTA2NDEsLTE5NzIzNjgzNSwxNzEyMjcxMjIwLD
-gxOTUzNTYxOSwtMjA4MDEzMjQzN119
+E4MTk1MzU2MTksLTIwODAxMzI0MzddfQ==
 -->